ManoharGolleru/spring2025/Projects/speech_transcription/README.md

 ## Installation

 **NOTE: This has only been tested on ROS Noetic running on Ubuntu 20.04, with Chromium/Chrome web browers.**
-- The instructions below assume that you have already installed ROS Noetic on Ubuntu 20.04/

 ### Install [Whisper](https://github.com/openai/whisper), the OpenAI speech-to-text model.
 This is optional, but is highly recommended.
 It is free, no API-key, and runs locally on your machine.